 Southwest Washington Natural Wonders

 Mount St. Helens eruption in 1980 was the most destructive volcanic eruption in U.S. history.
 The eruption destroyed every living thing within a 260 square-mile radius of the blast.
 The USGS continues to monitor the area for any additional volcanic activity.
 This area happens to be one of the most beautiful hiking destinations in the state.
 Scale the mountain to see the damage for yourself – the peak is 8.328 feet- or hike on any of the dozens of nearby trails.
 Campgrounds and cabins are available in the area.
 Lowest prices are found off-season.
 Several campgrounds and resorts offer rental equipment for hiking, snowshoeing, skiing, and more.
 The area itself is massive with everything from marshes to peaks for visitors to the area to enjoy.
-Be aware that a permit is required to climb the mountain- in the off-season these are free.
-During peak season there is a fee and daily limits for the number of climbers are in place as well.
-Even visiting by car alone, this is a stunning spot.
+Be aware that a permit is required to climb the mountain any time of year.
+There is a permit fee and daily limits for the number of climbers are in place as well.
+Even visiting by car, this is a stunning spot.

 Mount St. Helens Visitor Center and Ape Cave, one of the longest lava tubes in North America.
 The Mt.
 Saint Helen’s area has three separate visitors centers.
 The Forest Learning Center offers FREE admission.
 It’s within the “blast zone” of the eruption and provides visitors of all ages hands-on learning.
 Visitors are taken on a walking journey to witness the area before, during, and after the eruption.
 The Johnson Ridge Observatory has a small fee for admission.
 Guests can view award-winning films, breathtaking views, and other educational opportunities.
 The Mount Saint Helen’s Visitor Center is the main center for the park.
 There’s a small fee involved for admission.
 Make sure to see the walk-in volcano model.
 While you’re in the area make sure to visit Ape Cave.
 It’s easy to access and guests enjoy the chance to interact up-close with the dried lava that forms that cave.
 The cave was formed before the 1980 eruption but not discovered until the 1950s.
 It’s accessible all year but the parking lot does get snowed over in the winter.